rhyslwells/Data-Archive/content/standardised/Regularisation of Tree based models.md

 to help prevent overfitting.
 These techniques effectively restrict the model complexity, leading to better generalization .

 Below are the common regularization techniques used in tree models such as [[Decision Tree]], [[Random Forests]].

+### Regularization in Different Tree Models

+- Decision Trees: Prone to overfitting when not regularized, since they tend to grow large and complex trees.
+Regularization through pruning, limiting tree depth, and controlling minimum samples per split or leaf is critical.

+- Random Forests: Regularization is mainly achieved through the use of multiple decision trees, random feature selection (`max_features`), and bootstrapping (`bootstrap`).
+Each tree learns a different part of the data, which reduces overfitting.

+- Gradient Boosting Models (GBMs): Regularized by tuning the `learning_rate`, `subsample`, and controlling the tree depth and other tree-based hyperparameters like `min_samples_split`.
+The slower learning process with a smaller learning rate combined with these hyperparameters helps prevent overfitting.
 ### Regularization Techniques for Tree Models

 1. Limiting Tree Depth: